 Artist Statement

-I don’t ever remember a time that I was not drawing or painting.
-When I was a small child I wanted to draw things that looked “real” so I set out to do just that.
-Drawing didn’t come easy to me, as the piles of crumpled up papers and scraped off canvas can attest.
-I would get very upset when my work wasn’t perfect and could tell when something was off by a 1/4of an inch.
-This drive for perfection was both beneficial and problematic.
+I don’t remember a time when I wasn’t drawing or painting.
+As a small child, I was determined to draw things that looked “real,” and I worked hard to make that happen.
+Drawing didn’t come easily to me — the many crumpled papers and scraped-off canvases can attest to that.
+I would get very frustrated when my work wasn’t perfect and could spot even the slightest error, sometimes as small as a quarter of an inch.
+This drive for perfection has been both a blessing and a challenge.

 Thanks,